TajouriMohamed/Counter-App-2022/README.md

 # Counter-App-2022
 this is the new version used for the counter application created by Mosh Hamedani with the React.js technology without any ERROR
+#you can get the code from the Master branch